Tech foundations

 the subscription engine

-Subscription businesses need a platform with pre-built subscription logic, not just billing functionality.
-This is a fundamental part of a platform's DNA — it can't be built onto it effectively.
-Getting this right from the start plays a major role in minimizing risk and maximizing long-term business success.
+Scaling businesses need a platform with prebuilt logic and user interfaces that enable internal teams and customers to manage subscription contract changes autonomously, extending beyond billing functionalities.
+This capability is a fundamental part of a platform’s DNA and cannot be added effectively later.
+Getting it right from the start plays a major role in minimizing risk and ensuring long-term business success.

 Ready-made solutions